ligolang/ligo/gitlab-pages/docs/advanced/attributes-decorators.md

 Michelson does not natively support records or variants.
 These have to be encoded using nested `pair`s or nested `or`s.
 Many tree representations could translate to the same linear sequence of fields or constructors.
 LIGO makes it possible to choose between a right comb which preserves the order or the fields or constructors as declared in the source code, and a left-balanced, alphabetically ordered binary tree.
 The decorators `@layout("comb")` and `@layout("tree")` can be placed before the `{ ... }` for records and before the first constructor or leading `|` for variants, in order to explicitly choose the desired layout.

 For more information, see [Interop: Michelson layout of LIGO data structures](../advanced/interop.md##michelson-layout-of-ligo-data-structures).

+## @tzip16_compatible to enable TZIP-16 storage checks

+The `@tzip16_compatible` decorator is used to indicate a storage variable that is expected to contain metadata compliant with [TZIP-16 specification](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-16/tzip-16.md).
+Values marked with this decorator are subject to automatic checks verifying that the storage indeed satisfies TZIP-16 rules.

+Note that at the moment there is no support for thus feature from the LIGO compiler; IDEs however can recognize the decorator and provide additional verification.

+The decorator works only on variables that are not functions.
+In case a function returning storage needs to be verified, one can create one or several sample constant storages out of it and apply the decorator to them.

 ## export to mark an identifier as accessible outside its defining module